Why You Should Sell Your Art Prints Online

 Others will want to earn some extra money so you can afford vacations every year.

-Maybe you will only want to offer high-quality limited edition prints after your original art has been sold to increase sales.
+Maybe you will only want to offer high-quality limited edition prints after selling your original art to increase sales.

 You might want to offer prints so people who can’t afford your originals can still enjoy your work.

 There are many different reasons why someone might decide to sell art prints online or not sell art prints.

 Take some time and think about your objectives.

 - Where would you like to be in five or ten years from now?

 - Ask yourself, “Is selling prints right for me?“

 - Are you interested in selling art online?